 WHAT ARE THE AVERAGES FOR IMPLANT LIFE?

-On the average, considering all types of implant, they last between 10 and 25 years.
-Within that range, some may need replacement sooner, and some will last far longer, many indeed, for a lifetime.
-Another statistic, it’s reported that in the modern type of silicone gel implant, less than 3 percent of implants will ‘fail,’ as in rupture or deflation.
+On average, considering all types of implant, they last between 10 and 25 years.
+Within that range, some may need replacement sooner, and some will last far longer; many indeed, for a lifetime.
+Another statistic: It’s reported that in the modern type of silicone gel implant, less than 3% of implants will “fail,” as in rupture or deflation.

 There are a number of reasons that a breast implant, whether cosmetic or reconstructive, will fail.
 Usually, the causes are direct trauma, and normal wear or strain on the implant over time.
-These factors can result in leakage, or rupture.
-Whether a breast implant is filled with saline (salt water solution), or silicone, the outer shell is made of a strong form of silicone.
-Although made to withstand extreme pressure and heat, the outer shell can sometimes break or be subject to puncture.
+These factors can result in leakage or rupture.
+Whether a breast implant is filled with saline (salt water solution) or silicone, the outer shell is made of a strong form of silicone.
+Although made to withstand extreme pressure and heat, the outer shell can sometimes break or become punctured.

-A patient with saline implants, is likely to notice a problem more quickly.
-If there is a leak or rupture, the water solution will be released from the implant shell, and a change in breast size, or a change in implant feel may be noted pretty rapidly.
-The saline is a safe solution, that is simply absorbed by the body.
-It’s true that saline implants are a bit more likely to experience rupture or leaking, than the silicone variety.
+A patient with saline implants is likely to notice a problem more quickly.
+If there is a leak or rupture, the water solution will be released from the implant shell, and a change in breast size or implant feel can be noted pretty rapidly.
+The saline is a safe solution that simply gets absorbed by the body.
+And it’s true that saline implants are a bit more likely to experience rupture or leaking than the silicone variety.

 Patients with silicone implants might have a different experience.
 First, a word about what’s inside.

 Today’s silicone implants are almost always made with what’s known as cohesive silicone gel.
-Meaning, that it stays together in a one-piece structure, even after a significant impact.
+Meaning, it stays together in a one-piece structure, even after a significant impact.
 If you slice through a cohesive silicone gel implant, you will see two halves that will maintain their shape and consistency.
-Implants made from this material were given the nickname “gummy bears” because of their similarities in feel- to the popular candy.
+Implants made from this material were given the nickname “gummy bears” because of their similarity in feel with the popular candy.

-The natural changes of our bodies as we age and experience life, may also affect breast implants.
-Weight gain or loss may alter the way an implant will appear; as well as pregnancy and breast feeding.
+The natural changes in our bodies as we age and experience life may also affect breast implants.
+Weight gain or loss may alter the way an implant will appear; pregnancy and breastfeeding can also trigger a change in appearance.